I Hate Computer Science | Pros and Cons

 • For example, you could focus on artificial intelligence, web development, or game design.

-Finally, it is also important to get involved in the computer science community.
+Get involved in the computer science community.

-The benefits of studying computer science
+Conclusion: The benefits of studying computer science

 should i quit computer science

-Computer science courses cover a wide range of topics, from programming and software development to database design and management.
+Computer science courses cover many topics, from programming and software development to database design and management.
+Computer science students can develop many skills for different jobs.

 Article Sources